IBM-Bluemix-Docs/StreamingAnalytics/service_plans.md

 ## VCAP_SERVICES environment variable for v2 service plans
 {: #v2_vcap_services}

-The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable for v2 service plans include the VCAP information that is required to use the {{site.data.keyword.streaminganalyticsshort}} v2 REST API.
+The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable for v2 service plans include the VCAP information that you must use the {{site.data.keyword.streaminganalyticsshort}} v2 REST API.
 The VCAP information provides the v2 REST URL, service ID, and credentials to access the  {{site.data.keyword.streaminganalyticsshort}} v2 REST API.
 {:shortdesc}

 The {{site.data.keyword.streaminganalyticsshort}} service credentials and VCAP_SERVICES environment variable for v2 service plans include information as presented in the following example: